root-project/root/documentation/users-guide/AddingaClass.md

     `-` and `!` options.

-IMPORTANT NOTE: In ROOT Version 3 and later, a "+" after the class name tells `rootcint` to use the new I/O system.
+IMPORTANT NOTE: In ROOT Version 3 and later, a "+" after the class name tells `rootcling` to use the new I/O system.
 The byte count check is always added.
 The new I/O system has many advantages including support automatic schema evolution, full support for STL collections and better run-time performance.
 We strongly recommend using it.